 While many people carelessly use the term depression to describe an intense sadness, depression is more than just a day or being upset about something.
-Depression can truly stop your from living your life.
+Depression can truly stop you from living your life.

 If you are worried that you may be developing depression in addition to other medical conditions surrounding anxiety disorders, see your doctor immediately.

-Some clues to you that depression may be a problem include loss of appetite, increase in appetites, having no sexual energy, muscle aches and pains, inability to concentrate, feeling afraid or confused, being easily angered, not caring about things you used to love, not being about to pinpoint why you feel sad, hating yourself, and thinking about death often.
+Some clues to you that depression may be a problem include loss of appetite, increase in cravings, having no sexual energy, muscle aches and pains, inability to concentrate, feeling afraid or confused, being easily angered, not caring about things you used to love, not being about to pinpoint why you feel sad, hating yourself, and thinking about death often.